alexgenco/alexgenco.github.io/content/posts/movies-2022.md

 ## Marcel the Shell with Shoes On

 I didn't see this movie.
-I just wanted to bring it up because the trailer made me nauseous and that seems notable.
+I just wanted to bring it up because the trailer made me nauseous.
+I think the voice is like, too small if that makes sense?

-## The Northman

-I don't listen to Metal, but this movie made me want to.

-## Decision to Leave

-A murder mystery that cooks frfr